homemix/homemix/README.md

 - 👋 Hi, I’m kennedy wambua @homemix
 - 👀 I’m interested in busines process automation.
 - 🌱 My favourite tech stack is Python Django and Flask with Relational databases like Postgres and Mysql.
+-  🌱 Currently upskilling my data science skills to be a proficient, world class Data Scientist.
 - 🌱 My second stack is PHP laravel, Codeigniter and wordpress sites.
 - 💞️ I’m looking on to new opportunities and career growth to a world class software developer.
 - 📫 How to reach me?
 Email me at kenmutati@gmail.com and we will catch up.